oslabs-beta/aditum/aditum/Components/README.md

 *Currently on our to-do list:*

-* Better support for non-Englush/US keyboards
+* Better support for non-English/US keyboards
 * Setting the page title dynamically
-* Tests for AccessBarWithRouter that are compatible with React Hooks
+* Increased support for React Hooks in testing

-* Tests for AccessBarNoRouter
+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.